Jason Kapono: Los Angeles Lakers (2011–2012)

 On December 9, 2011, Kapono signed with the Los Angeles Lakers.
 He only played 27 games for the Lakers.
 Kapono's final NBA game was played on March 14, 2012, in a 107–101 win over the New Orleans Hornets where he played for four minutes and the only stat he recorded was 1 assist.

 Cleveland Cavaliers (2012)

-On March 15, 2012, Kapono was traded along with Luke Walton and a 2012 first-round draft choice to the Cleveland Cavaliers for Ramon Sessions and Christian Eyenga.
+On March 15, 2012, Kapono, along with Luke Walton and a 2012 first-round draft pick, were traded to the Cleveland Cavaliers for Ramon Sessions and Christian Eyenga.
 He didn't play any games for the Cavaliers and was waived 2 days later on March 17.

 Panathinaikos (2012–2013)

-On November 15, 2012, he signed with Panathinaikos, of the Euroleague and Greek League.
-However, his arrival in Greece was delayed until December 11, as he remained in the United States, due to complications with his wife's pregnancy.
+On November 15, 2012, he signed with Panathinaikos B.C. of the Euroleague and Greek League.
+However, his arrival in Greece was delayed until December 11, as he remained in the United States due to complications with his wife's pregnancy.
 He won the Greek Cup with Panathinaikos in 2013.
-In March, he decided to leave the team, due to limited playing opportunities.
+In March, he decided to leave the team due to limited playing opportunities.